bauxn/kernel-kmeans/README.md

 For more elaborate usage consult the thesis on github or the docstrings.

 ## Limitations

+The biggest limiting factor is the storage of the kernel matrix.
+A Dataset of 15.000 datapoints already results in a kernel matrix that takes up 1.8 Gigabyte of RAM.

 As the computations happen C, in extreme cases overflows and other datatype errors may occur.
 Critical points are:

 | values | datatype |